 The UK games development and digital publishing sector is a success story.
-The introduction of Games Tax Relief in 2014 – a measure which TIGA successfully campaigned for over the last seven years – will give the UK industry an important boost and enable it to compete on a more level international playing field against overseas competitors.
+The introduction of Games Tax Relief in 2014 – a measure which TIGA successfully campaigned for over seven years – will give the UK industry an important boost and enable it to compete on a more level international playing field against overseas .

 Yet too many studios in the UK fail.
-29 per cent of UK games companies that have existed at any stage in the last five years have closed down.
+Too many studios struggle to grow.
+Over two-thirds of studios employ just four or fewer people.
 If the sector is to achieve its full potential and make a significant contribution to UK employment and growth, then we need to do more.
 In particular, the UK needs to build an environment that is favourable to start-ups and the growth of more sustainable studios.